 Anger is an act of hostility directed at another person.
 It intends to hurt, intimidate, or push away the target of the anger.
 This intent does not necessarily express the true feelings of the angry person (how he or she feels when not angry).
 Rather, they express a primitive and temporary feeling triggered by a particular event.

 When the person calms down, he or she may be very polite, kind, and accommodating.
 However, in the moment of anger, terrible things are said and done.
 Being angry is like being drunk — thinking is impaired!

-Not a single person in the entire world would get married if he or she thought their partner would not treat him or her with kindness.
+Not a single person in the entire world would get married or develop a relationship with another person if he or she thought their partner would not treat him or her with kindness.
 Anger is the opposite of kindness.

 Do you need anger management?